davidensinger/davidensinger.github.io/app/_posts/2013-04-17-supporting-twitter-cards-with-jekyll.md

 title: 'Supporting Twitter Cards with Jekyll'
 description: 'How to add support for Summary Twitter Cards to Jekyll.'
 tags: ['Jekyll', 'Twitter', 'Twitter Cards']
+sitemap:
+  lastmod: 2014-11-07
 suggested_tweet:
   hashtags: ['TwitterCards', 'Jekyll', 'jekyllrb']
   related: ['jekyllrb']
 ---

-I just added support for [Twitter Cards](https://dev.twitter.com/docs/cards) to my website because I wanted more control over how my site displays on Twitter.
-There are six different card types, although the only one that’s appropriate for my site is the [Summary Card](http://dev.twitter.com/docs/cards/types/summary-card), which lets users preview site content within a tweet.
+I just added support for [Twitter Cards](https://dev.twitter.com/cards/overview) to my website because I wanted more control over how my site displays on Twitter.
+There are six different card types, although the only one that’s appropriate for my site is the [Summary Card](https://dev.twitter.com/cards/types/summary), which lets users preview site content within a tweet.

 ## Summary Card